What makes our Storytelling Festival so special?

 9. Annual Theme

-Each year the Festival has a theme which celebrates our common humanity with stories and songs that connect across the continents.
+Each year, the Festival has a theme which celebrates our common humanity with stories and songs that connect across the continents.
 Past editions have covered everything from islands to dreams, from journeys to borders.
-Rcecent Festivals have celebrated old traditions and new connections, showcasing how music, dance and story communicate shared experiences - such as in Stories Without Borders which demonstrated how stories have the power to cross boundaries, transform perceptions and bridge division, and Festival of Dreams which explored our ability to dream something different into existence, acknowledging the power of storytelling to lift you out of time and place with the liberating power of imagination
+Rcecent Festivals have celebrated old traditions and new connections, showcasing how music, dance and story communicate shared experiences - such as in Stories Without Borders which demonstrated how stories have the power to cross boundaries, transform perceptions and bridge division, and Festival of Dreams which explored our ability to dream something different into existence, acknowledging the power of storytelling to lift you out of time and place with the liberating power of imagination.

 10. And finally